cropper

-Did you know: In the United States, chronic diseases that are largely preventable—like heart disease, diabetes, and cancer—account for over 75% of healthcare spending, yet only a fraction of those dollars go toward prevention?
+Preventable chronic diseases like heart disease, diabetes, and cancer drive over 75% of healthcare spending in the United States—yet only a small fraction of that investment goes toward prevention.
 For every dollar spent on downstream healthcare, just cents are dedicated to keeping patients from getting sick in the first place.
 Is preventive medicine the solution practices and patients have been missing?
 Let’s break down the real impact, value, and implementation of preventive medicine for concierge and direct primary care (DPC) models—so you can decide if it’s the breakthrough your practice and members need.

 Startling Stats: Why Preventive Medicine and Preventive Health Matter Today